Skip to content

 Note

-Please note that even though the Conan packages that you will be using are generated ONLY for builds that are considered stable (passed our CI tests), some minor regressions may happen (our CI and C++20 build environment is not perfect yet).
+Please note that even though the Conan packages that you will be using are generated ONLY for builds that are considered stable (passed our CI tests), some minor regressions may happen (CI and C++ build environments are not perfect yet).
 Also, please expect that the library interface might, and probably will, change occasionally.
 Even though we do our best, such changes might not be reflected in the project's documentation right away.

 The procedure is similar to the one described in Conan + CMake (release) with the following differences: